dmnovikov/neva-py3/README.md

 https://github.com/vika-sonne/NevaMt3xx
 It is for Python 2.x

-# I only updated for Python 3.x Serial Port part
+I only updated for Python 3.x Serial Port part

-change serial.write(str)  and serial.read
+1 Change serial.write(str)  and serial.read(s) with
+serial.write(ss.encode()) and serial.read(s.decode())

-So, added one test (myneva.py) for get Current, Voltage, Power, etc from device Many thanks for original code !
+2. So, added one test (myneva.py) for get Current, Voltage, Power, etc from device Many thanks for original code !

 # Original README.md